AxaFrance/oidc-client/readme.md

 We provide a wrapper **@axa-fr/react-oidc** for **React** (compatible next.js) and we expect soon to provide one for **Vue**, **Angular** and **Svelte**.

-- Try the react demo at https://black-rock-0dc6b0d03.1.azurestaticapps.net/
+- Try the react demo at https://black-rock-0dc6b0d03.1.azurestaticapps.net/ (most advanced)
 - Try the pure javascript demo at https://icy-glacier-004ab4303.2.azurestaticapps.net/

 <p align="center">